 These encryption and decryption keys are generated by mathematical computations which generates a random number.
 These keys are valid for a limited time or a session only, after the session end key gets expired.

-Without encryption, it will be very difficult to carry out most of the vital task we do over the Internet especially Online transactions.
-We realis that the mathematical underpinnings attached to encryption is complicated task for a layman to understand, because most of the people are not familiar with the terminologies associated with it.
-We hope this blog have been a treat for you to grasp the basic encryption terms & its meaning.
+Without encryption, it will be very difficult to carry out most of the vital task we do over the Internet, especially Online transactions.
+We realis that the mathematical underpinnings attached to encryption is a complicated task for a layman to understand because most of the people are not familiar with the terminologies associated with it.
+We hope this blog has been a treat for you to grasp the basic encryption terms & its meaning.